rinaldilucas/mean-task-manager/README.md

   <h3 align="center">MEAN Stack Task Manager</h3>

   <p align="center">
-    Project built using Angular, NodeJS, Express.j and MongoDB<br> with Angular Material to jump start your studies!
+    A project built using Angular, NodeJS, Express.j, and MongoDB<br> with Angular Material to jump-start your studies!
     <br />
     <a href="https://github.com/rinaldilucas/mean-task-manager"><strong>Explore the docs »</strong></a>
     <br />